 Patients included in the study were followed up by telephone, or at inpatient or outpatient visits, starting from the time of patient discharge, with a follow-up interval of once every 2 mo.
 Patient survival and other conditions were followed up until the patient’s death or the study endpoint (October 31, 2022).

-Statistical Analysis
+Statistical analysis

-SPSS v22.0 (IBM SPSS Inc., Armonk, NY, United States) was used for the statistical analysis of the data.
-Normally distributed quantitative data are expressed as mean ± SD and were compared between the two groups by using t-tests.
-Quantitative data with a skewed distribution are expressed as median (interquartile interval) and were compared between the two groups by using the non-parametric Mann-Whitney U test.
+SPSS v22.0 (IBM SPSS Inc., Armonk, NY, United States) was used for statistical analysis of the data.
+Normally distributed quantitative data are expressed as mean ± SD and were compared between the two groups using t-tests.
+Quantitative data with a skewed distribution are expressed as median (interquartile interval) and were compared between the two groups using the non-parametric Mann-Whitney U test.
 Count data were expressed as composition ratios and were compared using the Chi-Square test.
 Survival curves were plotted using the Kaplan-Meier method and differences in survival between groups were analysed using the log-rank test.
 A Cox regression model was used to analyse the risk factors affecting disease prognosis.
 A P value of less than 0.05 was considered statistically significant.

 RESULTS